Two People (1973 film): Plot

-Deirdre McCluskey is a Manhattan-based fashion model who has completed an assignment for Vogue with photographer, Ron Kesselman, who is also her lover, and Barbara Newman, an editor, in Marrakech.
+Deirdre McCluskey is a Manhattan-based fashion model who has completed an assignment for Vogue with photographer, Ron Kesselman, who is also her lover, and Barbara Newman, an editor, in Marrakesh.
 Ron has announced plans to explore the Sahara Desert in lieu of returning home to his son out-of-wedlock with Deirdre, Marcus, leaving them to go to Casablanca by train, without him.

 Deidre, aware her love for Ron has died, recognizes fellow passenger Evan Bonner from a cafe where she had eaten the previous day.
 She approaches his compartment to ask if he has any kief he'd be willing to share with her.
 Seeing him alone and in tears, she returns to Barbara.

 When the train breaks down, Evan and Deidre explore a nearby Arab village while waiting for it to be repaired.
 Deirdre is attracted to Evan but he withdraws from her advances.
 On board a flight from Casablanca to Paris, he confesses he deserted in Vietnam, was brought to Moscow by a pro-peace group, and lived in Sweden and Morocco until, weary of his nomad existence, he decided to surrender and face court martial and a prison term.

 Deirdre spends a day and night with Evan in Paris before they return to the United States.
 The following morning, she proposes they remain in Europe, supported by her salary, but he declines.
 They fly to New York City, where the two are welcomed at Deirdre's townhouse by her mother and son.
 Deirdre repeats her offer, but Evan is determined to put his past behind him, and later that day he surrenders to the authorities.